aditivin/killer-queen-3d/README.md

 2. Wait for the game to connect to the server
 3. You'll be automatically assigned to a team and role
 4. Use the following controls:
-   - WASD: Movement
+   - W: Fly forward (faster)
+   - S: Fly backward (slower)
+   - A/D: Turn left/right (with banking physics)
-   - Space: Jump
+   - Space: Ascend
-   - Mouse: Look around
+   - Shift: Descend

 ## Game Objectives